 Why is research on the connections between justice, conflict and development necessary?

-Given that these three broad domains are often treated in a stove-piped fashion, the first important step is to recognize how they are intertwined, in policy and programming.
+Given that these three broad domains are often treated in a stove-piped fashion, the first important step is to recognise how they are intertwined, in policy and programming.
 This helps clarify how each affects the other, positively or negatively.
 It may also help think through how concerns such as gender equality, land rights, and socioeconomic rights, among others, can be addressed in a holistic way.

 For example, the situation in Sri Lanka has traditionally been thought of by policymakers in terms of its longstanding ethnic conflicts.
 At the moment, the specific focus is on the various forms of transitional justice proposed to respond to nearly three decades of inter-ethnic war.
-However, it increasingly apparent that managing issues of development and its effects on land use and ownership in an equitable way will be necessary if new lines of conflict are not to emerge.
+However, it is increasingly apparent that managing issues of development and its effects on land use and ownership in an equitable way will be necessary if new lines of conflict are not to emerge.

 Similarly in Colombia, post-settlement development and land policy has been the subject of significant debate, forming an essential part of the government’s agreement with the rebel group FARC, alongside efforts to establish “territorial peace” as framed by the peace agreement to promote regional approaches, accountability for past abuses, and socioeconomic justice.
-The militarization of territory and the occupation of land by various fighting forces – including the government, the paramilitaries, and rebel groups – has left a legacy of displacement, lack of clarity over access to land, and popular demand for land reform, including through the development of legal title for those who do not hold it.
+The militarisation of territory and the occupation of land by various fighting forces – including the government, the paramilitaries, and rebel groups – has left a legacy of displacement, lack of clarity over access to land, and popular demand for land reform, including through the development of legal title for those who do not hold it.
 This is a particularly important issue for women, many of whom lack clear title to land after becoming heads of households through the death of their husbands or other male relatives.

-Moreover, where the nexus between justice and development has been recognized, as in the Sustainable Development Goals (SDGs), the claim that these domains are mutually reinforcing is often faith-based rather than supported by empirical research.
+Moreover, where the nexus between justice and development has been recognised, as in the Sustainable Development Goals (SDGs), the claim that these domains are mutually reinforcing is often faith-based rather than supported by empirical research.
 For instance, neo-liberal economic policies tend to be promoted on the assumption that they would ultimately increase the protection of socioeconomic rights in fragile and conflict-affected societies.
 At the same time, neo-liberal economic growth, which attracts foreign direct investment into local economies, may end up dispossessing local and indigenous communities of their farmlands and increasing environmental degradation, which in turn undermines socioeconomic and cultural rights.
-This is a risk, which critics of the Sri Lankan government’s liberalizing economic strategy have raised increasingly.
+This is a risk, which critics of the Sri Lankan government’s liberalising economic strategy have raised increasingly.

 It is also debatable whether the standard package of transitional justice institutions is suitable for capturing the legacies of structural inequality.
-These may require a broader conceptualization of justice beyond redressing violations of civil and political rights.
+These may require a broader conceptualisation of justice beyond redressing violations of civil and political rights.
 Our project is thus motivated by the need to empirically explore areas of convergence between transitional justice and equitable and sustainable development.